Zeex/sampgdk/plugins/unlimitedfs/README.txt

 UnlimitedFS allows you to run an unlimited amount of filterscripts and plugins.
-It loads ALL filterscripts and plugins from "filterscripts/" and "plugins/" directories respectively.
-Therefore you don't have to edit server.cfg each time you add something.

-However UnlimitedFS doesn't handle RCON commands like "loadfs", etc, so there's a room for improvement.
+It loads filterscripts and plugins from specified via the "filterscripts2" and "plugins2" server.cfg options.
+However it doesn't handle RCON commands like loadfs and friends (I'm thinking of adding loadfs2, etc), so there's a room for improvement.